 I think the owners of a ghosted property should be fined.
 Not small, slap on the wrist fines, but value of the property fines.
-Investors then have a choice, sell their ghosted property, or let it at rent-controlled rates.
+Investors then have a choice, sell their ghosted property, or let them at rent-controlled rates.
 Similarly second homes, or holiday homes, should be either treated as ghosted properties, or taxed out of existence.

-The problems with the housing market were created by decades of poor political choices.
+The problems with the housing market have been created by decades of poor political choices.